Greetings

 Study of Quantum Materials and Functionalization leading the world

-This project aims to explore spin-photonics by developing novel quantum materials which enable efficient photon-spin interconversion and optically driven spintronic devices based on two-dimensional materials and advanced magnetic materials.
+This group aims to explore spin-photonics by developing novel quantum materials which enable efficient photon-spin interconversion and optically driven spintronic devices based on two-dimensional materials and advanced magnetic materials.

-This project promotes theoretical research and development of novel quantum materials and devices, of algorithms for (gate-type) quantum computers, and of quantum error correction technology by utilizing first-principles (non-empirical) theoretical calculations.
+This group promotes theoretical research and development of novel quantum materials and devices, of algorithms for (gate-type) quantum computers, and of quantum error correction technology by utilizing first-principles (non-empirical) theoretical calculations.